AhmadAgeel/highly-rated-macros/README.md

 ## Fairness Analysis
 I want to know if my model is fair and predicts as good for both long and short cooking times.

 Null Hypothesis: Our model is fair.
-Its R^2 is the roughly the same for long and short recipes, and any differences are due to random chance.
+Its R^2 is roughly the same for long (>90 mins) and short(<=90 mins) recipes, and any differences are due to random chance.

-Alternative Hypothesis: Our model is unfair. it performs better for ... recipes
+Alternative Hypothesis: Our model is unfair. it performs better for shorter recipes